[On board with SOS Méditerranée] Libyan police lieutenant: 'Coast guard are smugglers'

 Libya's current and active fleet includes the the Italian Corrubia-class patrol boat, which they renamed Fezzan Libyan Patrol 658.

-On Thursday, EUobserver witnessed it intercept a migrant boat at 30 knots per hour well inside Malta's search and rescue
+On Thursday, EUobserver witnessed it intercept a migrant boat at 30 knots per hour well inside Malta's search and rescue region.

 Author bio